Leaderboard

 1 point

-Absolutely staggering and sobering numbers being reported out of New Your today.
+27. Absolutely staggering and sobering numbers being reported out of New Your today.
 Not just talking about deaths either.
 Over 12,000 new positive tests being reported, bringing the total number in the state to over 22,000.
 If New York were it's own country, they would have the 5th mot cases in the world.
-More than Iran has reported, and we've all heard the horror stories about what is going on there.0 points
+More than Iran has reported, and we've all heard the horror stories about what is going on there.

-8,115 confirmed cases and 60 deaths just in NYC as of this morning.
+28. 8,115 confirmed cases and 60 deaths just in NYC as of this morning.
 We have almost 2,500 cases here in Brooklyn.
 Was following a Twitter thread of a friend of a friend, who is a young-ish, healthy male.
 Late 30s, ran two marathons, non-smoker.
 He was tweeting from his hospital bed daily saying stuff like, "Guys, this is no joke.
 Totally kicking my ass."
 Then nothing for a couple of days.
 Yesterday, someone posted that his family said he had been intubated and put on a ventilator.
-Was really sobering.0 points
+Was really sobering.